Ecwid/ecwid-api-docs/includes/_orders.md

 Field | Type |  Description
 -------------- | -------------- | --------------
-orderNumber | number | The ID(number) of created order in the store success | boolean | `true` if the order has been created, `false` otherwise
+orderNumber | number | The number of created order in the store success | boolean | `true` if the order has been created, `false` otherwise

 ### Errors